fluencelabs/nox/docs/protocol.md

   <img src="images/range_merkle_tree_small.png" alt="Merkle Tree" width="721px"/>
 </p>

 Here we have a byte sequence splitted into 8 chunks.
-For `SwChunkSize` that would mean a 32 kilobyte sequence.
+For `FlChunkSize` that would mean a 32 kilobyte sequence.
 Now, let's imagine we need a proof for bytes from `0x2800` to `0x7800`.
-It would span 5 chunks of `SwChunkSize` size, from 3rd (c) to 7th (g).
+It would span 5 chunks of `FlChunkSize` size, from 3rd (c) to 7th (g).
 So a Merkle Proof for chunks in `[2, 6]` (zero indexed) would look like this.

 <p align="center">
   <img src="images/range_merkle_proof_small_1.png" alt="Merkle Tree" width="721px"/>